TevfikBugra/Measuring-the-Effects-of-Free-Shipping-on-Sales-and-Price/README.md

 # Measuring-the-Effects-of-Free-Shipping-on-Sales-and-Price
-## Boğaziçi University Industrial Engineering Graduation Project and Paper (Supervised by Taner Bilgiç)
+## Boğaziçi University Industrial Engineering Graduation Project and Paper
 ### Abstract
  The number of people using online shopping platforms is increasing gradually in the world.
 As a result, huge and competitive markets are formed.
 To prosper in these harsh